Using your home equity for a debt consolidation loan

-Many home owners today are turning to home equity loans for debt consolidation since they may often carry lower interest rates than other lines of credit.
-Securing a home equity loan may also help finance unexpected life events and expenses.
+Many homeowners today are turning to home equity loans for debt consolidation since they may often carry lower interest rates than other lines of credit.
+Securing a home equity loan from a lender like Discover® Home Loans might help you finance unexpected life events and expenses.

 First, you should understand exactly how debt consolidation merges your financial obligations.
-A debt consolidation loan may be used to pay down your credit cards, auto loan and miscellaneous debt you want consolidated into one monthly payment at a fixed low interest rate.
-However, consider the fact that although your monthly payments may be lower, you may end up paying more in interest over the life of the loan if the term is longer1.
+A debt consolidation loan may be used to pay down your credit cards, auto loan and miscellaneous debt you want consolidated into one monthly payment at a fixed, low interest rate.
+However, consider the fact that although your monthly payments may be lower, you may end up paying more in interest over the life of the loan if the term is longer.

 In order to qualify for a home equity loan, you must first have enough equity since you'll be borrowing against the value of your home.

 Before you begin to contact creditors, collect all the latest statements for the bills and loans you want to consolidate.
 You will want to know how much you owe, the APR you're currently paying and whether you pay more than the minimum amount each month.
 Below are suggested statements and bills to consider including:

 - Auto loans